hygieia/hygieia/pages/hygieia/api/api.md

 * `artifactName` (required)
 * `artifactGroup`
 * `artifactVersion`
-* `niceName` - Name that appears for the collector in the Hygieia UI.
+* `niceName` - Name that appears for the collector in Hygieia UI.

 For example, to set the `artifactName` based on the `deploymentUnit` option in the Rundeck job, the webhook URL is:
 `http://<apihost>:<apiport>/api/deploy/rundeck?artifactNameParam=deploymentUnit`.